What quality makes a picture book memorable? What causes adults to pause and become lost in memory at a display in a bookstore window?

 What makes a three-year-old return again and again with the same book clutched tightly for bedtime reading?
 What quality makes the grown-up eager to comply?

 It’s an elusive thing, really, the qualities that bring a kids’ book to touch us, teach us, make us laugh.
-It’s something we are going to explore over the next 31 days.
+It’s something we explore in this series – 31 Picture Books For Homeschooling All Ages.

 We have chosen for you 31 picture books — books we felt were worthy to include and worthy to be read again and again.
 In no particular order, here are some of the criteria we used in our selection process.